leouieda/marking-rubrics/README.md

 ## License

-The rubrics are made available under the
-[Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0) license.
+Unless otherwise noted, the rubrics are made available under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0) license.